 If a torque-wrench is not available when you are fitting a spark plug, a good estimate of the correct torque is 1/4 to 1/2 a turn past finger-tight.
 Have the spark plug adjusted to the correct torque as soon as possible with a torque-wrench.

 Checking fuel filter

 Check the fuel filter periodically.
-The fuel filter is a one piece, disposable type.
-If foreign matter is found in the filter, replace it.
-For replacement of the fuel filter, consult your Yamaha dealer.
+If any water or foreign matter is found in the filter, clean or replace it.
+For cleaning or replacement of the fuel filter, consult your Yamaha dealer.